plaisier-lab/scSignalMap/docs/src/installation.md

 ## Dockerfile and image

-For those who are interested we also provide a Dockerfile and image that include all depdencies:
+For those who are interested we also provide a Dockerfile and image that include all depdencies.
+Command to pull the image down:

 ```r
 docker pull cplaisier/quadculture